Medically reviewed by Drugs.com. Last updated on Aug 23, 2023.

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with Embeda.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Embeda will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Embeda side effects